 Joint issues and shorter lifespans are common with larger breeds, and Berners are no exception.
 These dogs live an average of 6-9 years and are at risk for elbow and hip dysplasia.

 Take care not to over-exercise your Mini Bernedoodle puppy.
 Go easy on their joints while they’re young to avoid this problem.
-With shorter legs, keep your pup from going up and down the stairs, carry her if she needs to go on or off the couch or bed, as well as getting in and out of the car.
+With shorter legs, keep your pup from going up and down the stairs, carry her if she needs to go on or off the couch or bed, as well as get in and out of the car.

 Though Mini Poodles have a lifespan of up to 15 years, they can still pass on genetic ailments such as epilepsy and joint conditions, like Legg Perthes Disease.

-Where to get a Mini Bernedoodle puppy?
+Where to Get a Mini Bernedoodle Puppy?

 You may be wondering if you should adopt a Miniature Bernese Mountain Dog-Poodle mix from a rescue or go through a reputable breeder.
 You can now adopt or find a pup for sale online!